-The holidays are an expensive time.
-You have travel expenses, gift giving expenses, and there are parties to host and to attend that cost more than your average monthly expenses.
+The holidays are an expensive season.
+You have travel fees, gift giving expenses, and there are parties to host and to attend that cost more than your average monthly cost of living.
 Add in the expense of entertaining your children, who are now home on break, and it’s enough to set you on a financial road to ruin.
-Careful planning and saving can help you manage the expenses.
-There are budget friendly activities that the whole family can enjoy.
+Careful planning and saving can help you manage your spending.
+There are many budget-friendly activities that the whole family can enjoy.

 Go to a Matinee on a Weekday.
-Going to the movies can be expensive, especially if you have a large family.
+Going to the movies can be costly, especially if you have a large family.
 However, there are budget-friendly times when you can go.
-Many theaters have dollar days where tickets are just a buck.
+Many theaters have dollar days when tickets are just a buck.
 You can also get a good discount if you attend a matinee showing during the week when the theaters tend to be empty.

 Look for Festivals.
 Check your local listings for festivals.
 For example, there might be a craft fair or an ice sculpting festival nearby.